openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 ![Ports example 1](../../../img/MO_ports_example_1.png)

 Operation nodes have input ports (yellow squares) and output ports (light purple squares).
-Input ports may not be connected as for the input port 2 of node "Op1", while output ports always have a associated data node (after the partial inference when the data nodes are added to the graph) which may have no consumers.
+Input port may not be connected.
+For example, the input port 2 of node "Op1" does not have incoming edge, while output port always has an associated data node (after the partial inference when the data nodes are added to the graph) which may have no consumers.

 Ports can be used to traverse a graph.
 The method `get_source()` of an input port returns an output port producing the tensor the input port consumes.
-It is important that the method works the same during front/middle and back phases of a model conversion even though the graph structure changes (there is no data nodes in the graph during the front phase).
+It is important that the method works the same during front, middle and back phases of a model conversion even though the graph structure changes (there is no data nodes in the graph during the front phase).

 Let's assume that there are 4 instances of `Node` object `op1, op2, op3` and `op4` corresponding to nodes "Op1", "Op2",